Awareness of biodiversity

 Measures that mainstream biodiversity

 Knowledge of Irish biodiversity

 Click on the charts below in order to see the full resolution versions.

-Adpoted in 2000, the EU Water Framework Directive aims to protect all water resources, prevent further deterioration of all waters and to restore degraded surface and ground waters to good status by 2015.
-The Department of the Environment, Community and Local Government delegated the task of coordination and oversight of the WFD implementation in Ireland to the Environmental Protection Agency.
+Introduced in 2000, the EU Water Framework Directive aims to protect all water resources, prevent further deterioration of all waters and to restore degraded surface and ground waters to good status by 2015.
+The Department of the Environment, Community and Local Government has delegated the task of coordination and oversight of the WFD implementation in Ireland to the Environmental Protection Agency.

-The WFD requires surface waters, such as rivers and lakes, to be classified as high, good, moderate, poor or bad ecological status based on standard, European-wide unified approach integrating a suite of biological, chemical and morphological conditions.
+The WFD requires surface waters, such as rivers and lakes, to be classified into high, good, moderate, poor or bad ecological status based on a standard, European-wide unified approach integrating a suite of biological, chemical and morphological conditions.
 Assessment of quality is based on the extent of deviation from reference conditions i.e. biological, chemical and morphological conditions associated with no or very low human pressure.

 More information on water quality in Ireland’s lakes and rivers can be found here: